wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-storm-sensor-data-analysis.md

 Before testing, you must start the dashboard to view the output of the topology and generate data to store in Event Hub.

-### Start the web application
+### Start the web site

-1. Open a new command prompt or terminal, and change directories to the **hdinsight-eventhub-example/dashboard**, then use the following command to install the dependencies needed by the web application:
+1. Open a new command prompt or terminal, and change directories to the **hdinsight-eventhub-example/dashboard**, then use the following command to install the dependencies needed by the web site:

 		npm install

-2. Use the following command to start the web application:
+2. Use the following command to start the web site:

 		node server.js